 4. Pray and put off the unhealthy belief controlling your thoughts and put on the truth God shows you from His Word.

 All verses are from the English Standard Bible unless otherwise indicated.
 If you find my posts and website helpful, please share the links with your friends and family, hopeforcompletehealing.com.
 The information is copyright protected.
 No part of the posts or my book may be reproduced without proper citation to Joyce Hanscom and this website.

-Contact me at firstname.lastname@example.org, and ask for a PDF of Eight Prayers from the Bible.
+Contact me at firstname.lastname@example.org, and ask for a PDF of Eight Life-Changing Prayers from the Bible.
 The prayers are for the Spirit of wisdom, renewal, spiritual strength, knowledge of His will, virtues of God, salvation for non-believers, 23rd Psalm, and victory.
-Please leave your name, so I know you are a person making the request.
+Please leave your name so I know you are a person making the request.